-Therapists can help develop problem-solving skills, provide support and enhanced coping strategies for issues such as depression, grief, anxiety, stress management, relationship troubles, unresolved childhood issues, anger management as well as creative and performance blocks.
+Therapists can help develop problem-solving skills, provide support and enhance coping strategies for issues such as depression, grief, anxiety, stress management, relationship troubles, unresolved childhood issues, anger management as well as creative and performance blocks.
 Some also find that therapy can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, the annoyances of daily life and difficulty with professional decisions.
-Therapists can provide a fresh perspective on a arduous problem or point you in the direction of a solution.
+Therapists can provide a fresh perspective on an arduous problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 - Attaining a better understanding of yourself, your goals and values

 - Developing skills for improving your relationships

 - Finding resolution to the issues or concerns that led you to seek therapy

 - Learning new ways to cope with stress and anxiety

 - Managing anger, grief, depression, and other emotional pressures

 - Improving communications and listening skills

 - Changing old behavior patterns and developing new ones

 - Discovering new ways to solve problems in your family or marriage